We wouldn’t be here without you! Here is a snapshot of what you can expect in 2020.

 Janet Taylor, flight nurse/EMT at Life Flight Eagle.

-Dan Schwartz, Caption Paramedic at Marysville Fire.
+Dan Schwartz, Paramedic/Medical Services Officer at Marysville Fire.

 Dan Livengood, Firefighter and flight Paramedic, Tualatin Valley Fire & Rescue & Life Flight Network.